Red List (Provincial)

-Dwarf Woolly-heads are a small, hairy annual plant that grows up to 5 cm tall.
+Dwarf Woolly-heads are a small, hairy, annual plant that grows up to 5 cm tall.
 It has short, opposite leaves that are 5 to 25 mm long.
-The upper leaves usually surpass the flower heads, which are copiously woolly and really east to see.
+The upper leaves usually surpass the flower heads, which are copiously woolly and really easy to see.

 Dwarf Woolly-heads are found in the clay soil of vernal pools in large forest openings dominated by species of popcornflower and Close-flowered Knotweed.
 It is also found in shallow, temporarily flooded depressions and ponds, in the same type of soils, wet in spring but dried out and compacted in summer.

 -Restricted to small areas of suitable habitat

 -Habitat destruction due to changes in grazing, hydrology practices, and ATV use

 -Climate change reduces the frequency of flooding for suitable sites

 -Learn more about this plant and its biology